bangbangsoftware/tamarin/README.md

 * Sales
 * Trainer

-Mainly Tamarin will be there to answer questions for all the people involved.
-Tararin will be about breaking down abstracts of abstracts of abstracts (etc) with acceptance criteria be inherited and time estimates being split and changing it parent estimate, which will all be logged over time.
+Mainly tamarin will be there to answer questions for all the people involved. tamarin will be about breaking down abstracts of abstracts of abstracts (etc) with acceptance criteria be inherited and time estimates being split and changing it parent estimate, which will all be logged over time.